 Spinal myelopathy may also occur as a result of an untreated spinal condition caused by a car accident or fall.

 Myelopathy symptoms occur gradually and may initially mirror those of other degenerative spine conditions.
-The symptoms may begin as numbness, but then can progress to dexterity and balance problems.
+The symptoms may begin as numbness, but then can progress to dexterity and balance problems and neurological deficit.
 Some indicators that you may be suffering from myelopathy include:

 - Neck pain